 You haven't selected an area yet so you will only see core resources from across the UK.
 Select your local area from the home page

-The resources here will help you reach the outcome: "I know what changes I can make at home that make understanding and communicating easier for my young child."
+The resources here will help you reach the outcome: "I know what changes I can make at home to make communication easier for my baby."

 Click the star icon next to the items you want to save and view them in your pathway

 Screens can often distract both babies and adults from every day interactions and communication.
 Try to reduce your and your baby's screen time to increase opportunities for playing and interacting together.
 This simple video from Leeds Community Healthcare NHS Trust outlines key messages using screens.

 Babies learn from watching the adults around them, switching off devices supports their communication development.
 This webpage and leaflet provides you with information about why this is important.

 Parents play a key role in supporting their babies language and communication skills in everyday life.
 Children learn about the world through their experiences and interests particularly within their play.
 Kent Community Health NHS Foundation Trust provide information and opportunities for families learn more about developing speech and language - this video introduces how to use visual support to help communication.